ksu-is/PyTuner/README.md

 # PyTuner
-PyTuner is an app that allows users to tune their guitar using their device's microphone to recognize the pitch of a note and display how it can be corrected to the correct pitch.
+PyTuner is an app that allows users to tune their guitar using their device's microphone to recognize the pitch of a note and display how it can be adjusted to the correct pitch.